viodotcom/opticks/docs/dead-code-removal.md

 - winning values are kept
 - for functions, the function body is kept

-For the losing boolean toggles and losing multi toggle variants:
+For the losing multi toggle variants:

 - losing toggles are pruned
 - if the losing side is a JSXExpression, we clean it up including the variables